kubeflow/pytorch-operator/README.md

 ```
 kubectl get pods -a -l pytorch_job_name=example-job
 ```
 Training should run for about 10 epochs and takes 5-10 minutes on a cpu cluster.
-Logs don't appear until job is completed.
+Logs can be inspected while the job runs.
 (TODO(jose5918) Find a better example for distributed training)

-Tail the logs and once the training job is completed the logs will show up:
+Tail the logs for a pod to see its training progress or final status:
 ```
 PODNAME=$(kubectl  get pods -a -l pytorch_job_name=example-job,task_index=0 -o name)
 kubectl logs -f ${PODNAME}